Retail is detail

 We’re in tough times for the High Street, and even the most well known retailers are feeling the squeeze.

-Recently, we’ve witnessed the loss of yet more household names.
-Since the beginning of 2012, High Street brands like Peacocks, Pumpkin Patch, Past Times and HMV have all gone into administration.
+Over the last decade many High Street brands like Maplins, Thomas Cook, Peacocks, Past Times and HMV have all gone into administration.

 But tough as times are, there are many positive stories out there.
 At THP we’ve helped retail clients open thriving new branches, launch new product lines and diversify into new retail markets – and we’ve cheered them on as they’ve moved from success to success.